Stirling-Tools/Stirling-Tools.github.io/scripts/processor-docs/README.md

 application components rendered through the app's Storybook.
 They use its isolated fixture API, without connecting production accounts or exposing secrets.
 Captions describe the screen directly.
-No image generation or DOM restyling was used; the only annotation is the circle drawn on `test-with-a-file.png`.
+No image generation or DOM restyling was used; the only edits are the circle drawn on `test-with-a-file.png` and the loop crossfade on `processor-home.gif`.

 Run the application frontend's dependency and generated-icon setup, then launch Storybook.
 The stories in this directory can be copied beside the app's